Road Construction: Pavement Types, Methods, and Designs

 Flexible pavements are the most commonly used pavement type in road construction in the UK.
 They typically have multiple layers, often with road asphalt making up surface layers.
 With flexible pavements, wheel loads are transferred by particle-to-particle contact of the aggregate through the unbound granular layers.
 The pavement is supported by and protects the subgrade below the pavement.

-Asphalt roads are constructed using flexible pavement.
+In asphalt pavement design, asphalt roads are constructed using flexible pavement.
 Also included within the flexible pavement type are gravel roads, which are common across the globe in rural areas, farm-to-market roads, quarries and access roads.

 Flexible road construction